-At TorkLaw, we support civil and peaceful resolution to conflicts and differences.
+At TorkLaw, we support No Name-Calling Week, because our goal is civil and peaceful resolution to all conflicts and differences.
 As personal injury attorneys, we see enough pain and suffering to know that the world is always better off when people choose to be kind.

-That is why we support No Name-Calling Week, a campaign launched in 2004, with a goal to end name-calling and bullying in K-12 schools.
+No Name-Calling Week is a campaign launched in 2004, with a goal to end name-calling and bullying in K-12 schools.

 What Is No Name-Calling Week?